LiamBatiste/Restaurant-Sales-Analysis/README.md

 - Handling Missing Values: Removed or imputed missing data to ensure consistency, such as record with '#NAME?' values being dropped.

-- Data Type Conversion: Converted data types such as date types to the correct format so they compatible with SQL DATE datatype as part of a later schema.
+- Data Type Conversion: Converted data types such as date types to the correct format so they compatible with SQL DATE data type as part of a later schema.

-- Removing Duplicates: Identified and removed any duplicate records to maintain data integrity such as columns that were similar in nature like the item description and name.
+- Removing Duplicates: Identified and removed any duplicate records to maintain data integrity, such as columns that were similar in nature like the item description and name.

 With respect to data normalisation, given that the data was taken from Kaggle, the data was already in a state which allowed for comparison across all metrics.